HomunMage/Content/Slides/2025/JSDC/index.md

 [LangGraph-GUI-reactflow](https://github.com/LangGraph-GUI/LangGraph-GUI-reactflow)

 ### Hard to make SSOT
-* need redux, useContext both exist, hard to sync by order
+* hard to sync Redux and Context
 * data update flow cannot align SSOT design
 * not only nodes, but also edges need update seperatly